The role of the BRP

 To assure the balance in the control area is maintained, Elia outsources this responsibility to the so-called Balance Responsible Parties (BRPs, in Belgium also called ARPs for Access Responsible Party).
 A BRP is a private legal entity that overlooks the balance of one or multiple access points to the transmission grid.
 The BRPs portfolio is also called the balancing group.
 The BRP composes a balanced portfolio by combining injection, off-take, exchange with other BRPs and possibly in- or export to another control area.
 Each generator and off-taker in the grid is obliged to have a contract with a BRP.
 Alternatively, they can be their own balancing responsible party.

 To illustrate the role of a BRP, consider the following example.
 An electricity supplier buys his electricity from a wind farm in an over the counter contract.
 The day itself, say a windy Friday, there is low household demand and high wind production.
-Assuming the supplier is also its own BRP, his balancing group is composed of the injection by the PV plant, the offtake from the connected households and the trades with other BRPs via the power market.
+Assuming the supplier is also its own BRP, his balancing group is composed of the injection by the wind farm, the offtake from the connected households and the trades with other BRPs via the power market.
 At all times he is responsible for the balance of this balancing group.

 As for BRP A in the graph below, the high wind farm production and low energy consumption might create an excess imbalance.
 At the same time, there might be another BRP B which has a shortage with respect to its original nomination.
 This might be caused by an outage in the production plant of their balancing group and a higher consumption by a factory in the balancing group.
 In the power exchange, both BRPs can trade to compensate their imbalance as good as possible.
 It might indeed be more cost effective to solve the imbalance by trading an excess or shortage of energy rather than taking measure within the own balancing group.